udacity/nd035-C2-Web-Services-and-APIs-Exercises-and-Project-Starter/P02-VehiclesAPI/pricing-service/README.md

 The Pricing Service is a REST WebService that simulates a backend that would store and retrieve the price of a vehicle given a vehicle id as input.
-In this project, you will convert it to a microservice.
+In this project, it has been converted to a microservice that can register itself to a Eureka server.

 ## Features

 - REST WebService integrated with Spring Boot

-## Instructions

-#### TODOs

-- Convert the Pricing Service to be a microservice.
-- Add an additional test to check whether the application appropriately generates a price for a given vehicle ID

-#### Run the code
+## Run the code

 To run this service you execute: